-The neuroradiology fellowship training program at the University of Colorado Anschutz Medical Campuss is an ACGME approved, one-year program based at the University of Colorado Hospital (UCH) in metro Denver, Colorado.
-Fellows also rotate at the Children’s Hospital Colorado.
-The neuroradiology program accepts physicians who have successfully completed radiology residency and are American Board of Radiology certified/eligible.
-Applicants must obtain a medical license in the state of Colorado prior to the start of this fellowship.
-A total of three positions are currently available per year.
+The neuroradiology fellowship at the University of Colorado Anschutz Medical Campus is an ACGME approved, one-year program based at University of Colorado Hospital (UCH), the only academic medical center in the state.
+Fellows also rotate at Children’s Hospital Colorado on the same campus, where they may opt to complete a second year in dedicated pediatric neuroradiology.
+The fellowship accepts physicians who have successfully completed radiology residency and are American Board of Radiology certified or eligible.
+A total of 3 positions are currently available each academic year.

 The goal of the CU neuroradiology training program is to provide fellows with a balanced, comprehensive education spanning all content areas, including pediatrics, head/neck, functional MRI, PET-MRI, CT/MR perfusion, MR spectroscopy, and minimally invasive spine procedures.
 Fellows have dedicated exposure to interventional neuroangiography, neuropathology, and neurosurgery.
 Thirteen full-time adult and pediatric faculty share in the training.
 An active program in neuroscience research is ongoing.
 Weekly multidisciplinary conferences highlight the clinical interactions.
 The fellowship trains radiologists to become independent, competent contributors to the investigation of neurologic disease.